Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Background

-\begin{rem} For the interested reader, we explain how to deduce Theorem \ref{thmNozawa} from \cite{Nozawa}.
-We do not define all the notations appearing here, they come from \cite{Nozawa}.
-We consider the max-flow problem $(M\Phi_2)$ and the min-cut problem $(M\G_2)$ defined in Section 5 of \cite{Nozawa}, p.
-834 and 839.
-As suggested in the last remark of \cite{Nozawa}, page 841, we fix $\alpha_t = \alpha'_t = 0$ $\H^{d-1}$-a.e. on $\G$, for all $t\in T = \NN$, and $\G_t (x) =\{0\}$ for all $x\in \O$ and for all $t\geq 1$.
-For $x\in \O$ we define
+\begin{rem} For the interested reader, we explain how to deduce Theorem~\ref {thmNozawa} from \cite{Nozawa}.
+We do not define all the notation appearing here; they come from \cite{Nozawa}.
+We consider the max-flow problem $(M\Phi_2)$ and the min-cut problem $(M\G_2)$ defined in Section~5 of \cite{Nozawa}, pages 834 and 839.
+As suggested in the last remark of \cite{Nozawa}, page 841, we fix $\alpha_t = \alpha'_t = 0$ $\H ^{d-1}$-a.e. on $\G$, for all $t\in T = \NN$, and $\G_t (x) =\{0\}$ for all $x\in\O$ and for all $t\geq1$.
+For $x\in\O$ we define

 that does not depend on $x$ in our setting.
-The set $\G_0$ is the Wulff crystal associated to $\nu$, it is a compact convex set since $\nu$ is convex and bounded on $\SS^{d-1}$.
+The set $\G_0$ is the Wulff crystal associated to $\nu$.
+It is a compact convex set since $\nu$ is convex and bounded on $\SS^{d-1}$.
 Since $\nu$ is convex and continuous, it is stated in Proposition 14.1 in \cite{Cerf:StFlour} that

-Since $\nu (-\vv) = \nu (\vv)$, we obtain
+Since $\nu(-\vv) = \nu(\vv)$, we obtain